Associate of Science in Early Childhood Development

 - ECD 355 Understanding Behavior and Family Dynamics

-Early Childhood Education Requirements & Outcomes
+Early Childhood Development Requirements & Outcomes

 The objective of the AS in Early Childhood Development is to provide the opportunity for graduates to establish a firm understanding of early childhood educational development and behavior while evaluating associated methods and interventions such as differentiated learning and direct instruction.